 REAL ESTATE CLOSINGS: INSPECTION

 Buying a home can be exciting — especially when you find the right price for an aesthetically pleasing home, located in the right neighborhood.
 Sometimes, however, without a thorough home inspection, you might discover a little too late that you did not receive as good a deal as you thought you did.
 Without a thorough pre-closing home inspection, you might discover post-closing that your home is infested with asbestos and/or radon.
 A home inspection is key to avoiding that predicament!
-Call (312) 561-5063 today to consult with an attorney at JRQ & Associates who specializes in real estate closings and can guide you on home inspection specifics.
+Call (312) 561-5063 today to consult with an experienced real estate attorney at JRQ & Associates who can guide you on home inspection specifics.

 What to Expect as a Buyer

 Generally, an inspection occurs when a home inspector or general contractor examines certain components of the home or the house entirely.
 In certain locales, the law requires home inspections for cancer-causing agents like asbestos or radon before closing.
 Based on legal requirements, the seller may agree to pay for the inspections.